PowerBiDevCamp/App-Owns-Data-Starter-Kit/Docs/test.md

 service principal profile?
 In this scenario, the Power BI activity log does not record the name of the actual user.
 Instead, the Power BI activity logging service adds the Application ID of the service principal as the current user.
-Unfortunately, that doesn\'t provide useful information with respect to user activity.
+Unfortunately, that doesn't provide useful information with respect to user activity.

 In order to map user names in an App-Owns-Data embedding scenario to events in the Power BI activity log, there is extra work required.
-When you embed a report with client-side code in the browser, it\'s possible to capture a ***correlation ID*** which maps back to the request ID for an event in the Power BI activity log.
+When you embed a report with client-side code in the browser, it's possible to capture a ***correlation ID*** which maps back to the request ID for an event in the Power BI activity log.
 The idea is that you can map the correlation ID and the current user name back to a request ID in the Power BI activity log.
-However, that takes more work and this extra effort doesn\'t really provide any additional usage data beyond what being recorded with the custom telemetry layer that is demonstrated in the **App-Owns-Data Starter Kit** solution.
+However, that takes more work and this extra effort doesn't really provide any additional usage data beyond what being recorded with the custom telemetry layer that is demonstrated in the **App-Owns-Data Starter Kit** solution.

-At this point, you might ask yourself whether it\'s important to integrate the Power BI activity log into a solution that uses App-Owns-Data embedding.
+At this point, you might ask yourself whether it's important to integrate the Power BI activity log into a solution that uses App-Owns-Data embedding.
 The answer is no. It becomes unnecessary to integrate the Power BI Activity log once you have created your own